AI Use Cases/Professional Services

 What is the timeframe to deploy AI multi-touch attribution?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping and system integration with your Salesforce, HubSpot, Maconomy, and PSA instances.
 Weeks 4-8 focus on model training and validation - your team reviews attribution recommendations and approves the causal logic before it influences decisions.
 Weeks 9-14 cover deployment, user training, and initial optimization.
-Most Professional Services clients see measurable results within 60 days of go-live: improved proposal turnaround times and the first data-backed budget reallocation recommendations.
+A rollout like this is scoped to show measurable results within 60 days of go-live: improved proposal turnaround times and the first data-backed budget reallocation recommendations.

 How does Revenue Institute ensure data security and compliance when implementing AI multi-touch attribution?